openstack/ironic/doc/source/drivers/ilo.rst

 * UEFI Secure Boot Support
 * Passing management information via secure, encrypted management network (virtual media) if swift proxy server and glance have HTTPS endpoints.
-See :ref:`EnableHTTPSinSwift`, :ref:`EnableHTTPSinGlance` for more info.
+See `Enabling HTTPS in Swift`_, `Enabling HTTPS in Image service`_ for more information.
 User image provisioning is done using iSCSI over data network, so this driver has the benefit of security enhancement with the same performance.
 It segregates management info from data channel.
 * Supports both out-of-band and in-band cleaning operations.
 For more details, see :ref:`InbandvsOutOfBandCleaning`.
 * Remote Console